Fairley Early Childhood Service

 A welcoming hub in the heart of our community

 YWCA Canberra’s Fairley Early Childhood Service is a 115-place, family-focused centre that provides quality services for our community.
-We care for children age six weeks to five years in our early learning service.
+We provide education and care for children age six weeks to five years.

-With a central location in Murrumbateman town centre, the service offers state-of-the-art facilities in a picturesque rural setting.
-Our stimulating, newly refurbished learning environment will spark your child’s imagination and development.
-We will help your child connect with our local community through a range of activities, and they can make friends with local children at a service near home.
+With a central location in Murrumbateman town centre, we offer state-of-the-art facilities in a picturesque rural setting, with stimulating learning environments that will spark your child’s imagination and development.
+We will help your child connect with our community through a range of activities, and they can make friends with nearby children at a local service.

 As a regional early childhood service, our programs have a strong connection to the natural world, and we love nurturing your child’s love of sustainability through recycling and composting initiatives.

 When you use any of our YWCA Canberra children’s services programs, you help to support our community activities such as our housing programs, community development, youth engagement, and education to prevent domestic and family violence.

-Jamie’s personal philosophy is based around forming and maintaining trusting and respectful relationships with children and creating strong partnerships with families, to provide high-quality education and care within the learning environments and throughout the service.
+Jamie’s personal philosophy is based around forming and maintaining trusting and respectful relationships with children and creating strong partnerships with families, to provide high-quality education and care.
 Her biggest passion is providing each child with the individual support they need to grow and develop to their full potential.

 Jamie holds a Diploma in Early Childhood Education and Care and has worked in the early childhood sector since 2014.

 She joined YWCA Canberra in 2021 and is grateful to have the opportunity to work with so many amazing children.

-Based on early education theory, we work with children to provide opportunities for them to consolidate their learning and reorganise their understanding of the world around them as they develop and gain knowledge.
+Based on early education theory, we work with children to provide opportunities to consolidate their learning and reorganise their understanding of the world around them as they develop and gain knowledge.
 We focus on creating relationships, making connections, and establishing a dialogue with and between children.
 Our educators respect and embrace children’s different points of views, ideas, theories and suggestions.
 We listen to, document, and work alongside children as co-researchers.